fed-v/nuxt3-aws-cognito-login/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Cognito login using Amplify

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This is a simple demo that uses Amplify to create a protected application.

+Features include:

+* Route guarding
+* Account creation
+* Password reset
+* Server routing

 ## Setup